ibm-cloud-docs/watsonx-code-assistant/tasks/howto.md

 <!-- For commands, introduce the command in a sentence first.
 Then surround what the user must enter in the command prompt with three backticks, and set the programming language if it applies.
 After the code block, add a {: pre} attribute to add a $ before the command and a copy link. -->

-You can build and run the application as you normally would using `mvn` for Java&trade; local development or `npm` for Node.js development.
+You can build and run the application as you normally would using `mvn` for Java local development or `npm` for Node.js development.
 You can also build a Docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.

 1. Ensure your local Docker engine is started.